blackcaer/SkinLookup/README.md

 Another thing worth noting is usage of **external API** - [SCMM](rust.scmm.app/docs/) to get up-to-date price history of every skin on site.

 I'm also using skin preview images from Steam CDN (for example [this image](https://steamuserimages-a.akamaihd.net/ugc/2452862891801771581/B96690B4E46626858DF8FD93D59715427CE8267A/)).
-I've implemented several meaures to reduce load on those sites, especially SCMM since it's non-profit project maintained by good people.
+I've implemented several measures to reduce load on those sites, especially SCMM since it's non-profit project maintained by good people.

-This measures include:
+The measures taken include:

 - **Custom caching logic** on the backend for caching price data for adjustable period of time (ITEMDATA_EXPIRATION_HOURS)
   - This includes ItemData model
-  - Automatic backend side data fetching - if cache has expired it fetched newest data automatically (and saves it)
+  - Automatic backend-side data fetching - if cache has expired it fetched newest data automatically (and saves it)
   - Lazy loading - data is refreshed only when needed
   - Adjustable size of requested price history (lowered for development time - MAX_DAYS_PHSM)
 - Using long **cache for images** (minimumCacheTTL) in Next.js config
 - **Pagination** of site with all items, reducing amount of image requests
-- Using fixed previously scraped item dataset which does include only subset of all (~4400) Rust items
+- Using a fixed, previously scraped dataset that includes only a subset of all (~4400) Rust items

 Other features:

-- Implemented **debouncer** for adding items in portfolio to reduce load on backend
+- Implemented a **debouncer** for adding items to the portfolio to reduce backend load
-- **Asynchronous** portfolio item data update on the backend side
+- **Asynchronous** portfolio item data update on the backend-side
 - Implemented **short circuit mechanism** for searching to also reduce load on backend
   - Search bar is only displaying 10 results at a time so I keep other results that I've got from backend and try to filter those to get another 10 results.
 Only if I get less than that I send request to backend for more
 - **Charts** with price history, volume history and summed up price history of group of items